 Writing the Perfect Business Plan For Your Restaurant

-Anyone that wants to open a restaurant, or other type of food service business, should begin with a business plan.
-A business plan will help you develop a clear idea of what it is you want to create and offer to the public.
+Anyone that wants to open a restaurant, or other type of food service business, must begin with a business plan.
+A business plan will help you develop a clear idea of what it is you want to create and offer it to the public.
 Often used as an internal document, it helps future business owners plan out the steps needed to build their business.
 Writing a business plan requires a lot of thought and research but is a vital step that needs to be taken before opening any business.

 So what are the elements of a good business plan?

 The executive summary is perhaps one of the most important parts of your business plan.
 This is where you will convey the basic concepts of your restaurant’s vision and how you, with all your experience in the restaurant field, can make this vision a reality.
 This part also needs to include concrete ideas such as overhead costs, labor costs, and anticipated return on investment.

 The executive summary needs to be concise and well-written; it is essentially a summary of your business plan and should be written last but presented first.
 It needs to convince the reader that reading the rest of the plan will be worthwhile for them.

 The company description, sometimes called a business overview, provides a description of the concept and unique selling ideas of your restaurant.
 You should include information such as the name of your restaurant, the location, how much capital will be needed to make the investment, the target market and the competition in the area.

 This is also where you will write about your restaurant concept, what it’s all about and what will make it fun, unique and profitable.
 You may want to include a sample menu and even a design of the restaurant to add to the visual appeal of your proposal.